dilshankarunarathne/c-sharp-notes/README.md

 A constructor is a method that is called when an instance of a class is created.
 We use constructors to put an object in an early state.
 As a best practice, define a constructor only when an object “needs” to be initialised or it won’t be able to do its job.
 Constructors do not have a return type, not even void, and they should have the exact same name as the class.

-A quick way to create a constructor: type ctor and press tab.
-This is a code snippet.
+Constructors can be overloaded.
+Overloading means creating a method with the same name and different signatures.
+Signature of a method consists of the number, type and order of its parameters.
+We can pass control from one constructor to the other by using the `this` keyword.